 Available for diagnostic wear.
 If a patient meets insurance criteria, they can wear a glucose sensor for five to seven days.
 Staff can provide interpretation or send reports to other health professionals for interpretation.
 Education available for those using personal CGM.

 more information: call 316-440-2802 or email firstname.lastname@example.org.

 Basic nutrition information, importance of glucose control in pregnancy, glucose meter instruction, post pregnancy follow up/diabetes prevention information.
 Advanced registration not necessary.
 By appointment only.
 Please call with basic patient information.
 Attendance of “Healthy Lifestyle: Healthy Nutrition and Physical Activity” class recommended.

 Living with Diabetes Series

-This series is offered on the 2 nd and 4 the Wednesday afternoon for clinic patients who are also receiving diabetes care in the clinic by Belinda Childs APRN and Amanda Ast APRN.
+Offered on the 2nd and 4th Wednesday afternoon for clinic patients who are also receiving diabetes care in the clinic by Belinda Childs APRN and Amanda Ast APRN.
 A medical visit accompanies these education opportunities.

 Topics on the 2nd Wednesday afternoon of the month includes Healthy Eating, Being Physically Active and Healthy Coping.

 Topics on the 4th Wednesday afternoon of the month includes Taking Medication, Monitoring, Reducing Risks, and Problem Solving.